whiteside-daniel/shopper-app/README.md

 # shopper-app
 dan and brian shopper app
-version 1 of this software simply parses a csv file and uses INSERT function to MySQL database.
+version 1.2 of this software has been updated to parse a txt file (previously parsed a pre-formatted csv file) and uses INSERT function to MySQL database.
 This code hasn't been tested for edge-cases or breaking.

 node: v16.18.0-- standard npm project installation.
 I added "type": "module" to the package.json file